Archigram: Mid-'60s

-According to Jencks, Archigram's "extraordinary inventiveness" and delirious, Pop sci-fi imagery attracted international media attention throughout 1963-65.
+According to Jencks, Archigram's "extraordinary inventiveness" and delirious, Pop sci-fi imagery attracted international media attention throughout 1963–65.
 The group designed cities "that looked like computers and molehills, that crawled on the shoots of a telescope like Eduardo Paolozzi's Bug-Eyed Monsters, that bobbed under the sea like so many skewered balloons, that sprouted—swock!—out of the sea like a Tom Wolfian, hydraulic umbrella, that zoomed down from the clouds flashing 'Destroy-Man!
 Kill-All-Humans,' a space-comic-robot-zaap, that clicked into place along pneumatic tubes, a plug-in plastic layer cake, that gurgled and spluttered over the old city like creeping, cancerous, testubular, friendly Daleks."

 "The strength of Archigram's appeal," wrote the architecture critic and historian Reyner Banham, "stems from many things, including youthful enthusiasm in a field (city planning) which is increasingly the preserve of middle-aged caution.
 But chiefly it offers an image-starved world a new vision of the city of the future, a city of components on racks, components in stacks, components plugged into networks and grids, a city of components being swung into place by cranes."

 Late '60s

-By 1967, in works like "Control and Choice Living" (1967), the group had turned its attention to the question of exploiting, in architecture and urban planning, those "systems, organizations, and techniques that permit the emancipation and general good life of the individual" within "a high-density location," writes Jencks.
+By 1967, in works like Control and Choice Living (1967), the group had turned its attention to the question of exploiting, in architecture and urban planning, those "systems, organizations, and techniques that permit the emancipation and general good life of the individual" within "a high-density location," writes Jencks.
 "The solution was a minimal set of fixed elements which increased in flexibility from the permanent pylons to the completely flexible 'air-habs.'
 The latter invention was a combination un-house and blow-up satellite (that is, an air-inflatable satellite)" of seemingly infinite possibility.
 The inhabitant "could dial out a room or if this were not desired drive the electric car into it and sprout out a room within a room.
 In effect, the services robot is now decentralized to include every part of the house."

-1970's
+1970s

 By the early 1970s, the group had changed its strategy.
 In 1973, wrote Theo Crosby, its members had "found their original impulses towards megastructures blunted by the changing intellectual climate in England, where the brash dreams of modern architects are received with ever-increasing horror.
 They are now more concerned with the infiltration of technology into the environment at a much less obvious level."

-The group was financially supported by mainstream architects, such as David Rock of BDP.
+The group was supported by mainstream architects, such as David Rock of BDP.
 Rock later nominated Archigram for the RIBA Royal Gold Medal, which they received in 2002.

 Projects

-Plug-in-City, Peter Cook, 1966
+Plug-in City, Peter Cook, 1966

-Plug-in-City is a mega-structure with no buildings, just a massive framework into which dwellings in the form of cells or standardised components could be slotted.
+Plug-in City is a mega-structure with no buildings, just a massive framework into which dwellings in the form of cells or standardised components could be slotted.
 The machine had taken over and people were the raw material being processed, the difference being that people are meant to enjoy the experience.